Research Team

 Wider research context

-The project analyzes the making and social effect of the Austrian code of civil procedure (ZPO, 1895/98) and its adaptation in Hungary (1911/15), regarded in historical literature as the foundation of social civil proceeding.
+The FWF- funded project “Uses of civil justice and social policy” (Grant DOI: 10.55776/P34380) analyzes the making and social effect of the Austrian code of civil procedure (ZPO, 1895/98) and its adaptation in Hungary (1911/15), regarded in historical literature as the foundation of social civil proceeding.
 Yet the empirical evidence of persistently high litigation rates in some crownlands after adopting the ZPO raised the hypothesis of regionally specific legal behavior.
 The research is relevant for the understanding of social integration in the late Habsburg Monarchy, of the relations between capitalist economy and civil justice, for enriching knowledge on societal determinants of litigation and for exploring regions with distinct legal traditions.

 Research questions